just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 ### Trial Period Checklist

--   Attend all squad calls, the community call + at least one (1) other regular DXdao call.
+-   Attend all squad calls, the community recap call, and any regular DXdao calls relevant to your contribution.

+    - You can find the current call schedule [here]({% link docs/Meetings/index.md %}).

 -   Check-in directly on Keybase with your squad guide directly at least once a week.